When the siren sounds, everyone in Kingsville, Texas, knows a storm is on the way.

 “The domes will give us a wider range of possibilities for shelters other than the school system, which provides all the approved shelters at this time,” DeVisser said.
 “We will have a facility that is available at all times of the year.
 We have been working with the Red Cross, who would be able to open and run the shelters without placing an undo burden on the school system.
 The fire department would have ready access to the safe shelters, and the domes will be stocked with generators and other supplies needed in an emergency.”

-For a safe shelter to qualify for federal funds, certain qualities must be present.
-According to Mike Gibbs, engineer for Dome Technology who specializes in safe shelters, a structure must be able to withstand windborne debris, providing a protective layer that prevents penetration from outside objects.
+For a storm shelter to qualify for federal funds, certain qualities must be present.
+A structure must be able to withstand windborne debris, providing a protective layer that prevents penetration from outside objects.
 The shelter must tolerate specified sustained wind speeds; hurricane shelters must withstand winds up to 200 mph, and tornado shelters must withstand gusts up to 250 mph.
 Sufficient open space must also be available inside for sheltering as many people as possible.